jmruiz96/Team-profile-gen10/README.md

 You will need to download inquirer and use the built in fs.

 ## Usage
 The user will enter 'node index.js' and then will be prompted to answer various questions about each team member.
-The user will have to be a supervisor or manager.
+The user will have to be a manager.
+After you see successgully created html, open the html file in the dist folder, then open that HTML in default broswer.
 [![Watch the video](./img/Screen%20Shot%202022-09-27%20at%209.58.00%20PM.png)](https://watch.screencastify.com/v/htY7Le1HJtO8lz7o87Lt)

 ## License